microsoft/dotnet/Documentation/compatibility/winforms-hdpi-changes-48.md

 ```
 -  High DPI improvements in each major category has its own opt-in setting.
 Applications can set the required setting by following instructions explained at [High DPI support in Windows Forms](~/docs/framework/winforms/high-dpi-support-in-windows-forms.md) and the [Windows Forms add configuration element](~/docs/framework/configure-apps/file-schema/winforms/windows-forms-add-configuration-element.md) .

-Note that many of these improvements are enabled only on windows 10 and your application must be enabled to run in Windows 10 compatible mode.
-You can set this in the application manifest file as defined in [High DPI support in Windows Forms](https://docs.microsoft.com/en-us/dotnet/framework/winforms/high-dpi-support-in-windows-forms)
+Note that many of these improvements are enabled only on Windows 10, and your application must be enabled to run in Windows 10 compatible mode.
+You can set this in the application manifest file as defined in [High DPI support in Windows Forms](~/docs/framework/winforms/high-dpi-support-in-windows-forms.md)

 Applications that target the .NET Framework 4.8 and want to preserve the legacy high dpi behavior can do so by explicitly setting to `true` the switches that will be described bellow.